LeToNode/Play2.0-CN-doc/production/ProductionHeroku.md

 * [new branch]      master -> master
 ```

 Heroku will run `sbt clean compile stage` to prepare your application.
-At the first deployment all dependencies will be fetched from the internet, taking a while to complete (it will stay cached for the next deployments).
+On the first deployment all dependencies will be fetched from the internet, taking a while to complete (it will stay cached for future deployments).

-## Check that your application is deployed
+## Check that your application has been deployed

 Now, let’s check the state of the app’s processes: